 BA Modern Writing and Combined Arts (University of Gloucestershire); MSt Literature and Arts (University of Oxford)

 Karen has worked in both public and private sectors, undertaking a variety of finance and administration roles in diverse organisations ranging from a publishing company to a private airfield to a county council.
 Since 2010 she has worked in higher education, with a particular focus on internships, graduate study and funding.
-She currently manages the Laidlaw Undergraduate Research and Leadership Programme.

 Karen is the link adviser for Exeter College, Regent’s Park College, and Worcester College.